 Following applicable federal, provincial, and municipal guidance combined with analysis of research sources and field investigations, this HIA has assessed the potential impacts of the proposed development on the property.
 It has determined that without mitigation the proposed development will potentially result in a variety of adverse impacts ranging in magnitude from negligible to major, which are summarized in Section 7.2.1.
-Option 3, rehabilitate the farmhouse on a lot within the new development and salvage heritage attributes from the large barn, small barn, and driveshed will result in irreversible changes to the identified nineteenth century farm cultural heritage landscape that cannot be fully mitigated.
-Option 2, rehabilitate the farmhouse, the large barn, small barn, driveshed, and grain silo on a lot within the new development, would include loss of the agricultural fields, but otherwise the heritage attributes representing the cultural heritage landscape would not be directly impacted and the conservation and mitigation strategies outlined in 7.4 could effectively mitigate indirect impacts.
+To avoid or reduce these adverse effects, Golder has recommended that Briarwood Development Group implement the conservation or mitigation strategies, outlined in Section 7.4.